10 routes · Alpine Climbing · Hiking

-The vast majority of the run takes place on a well-maintained trail that climbs through the forest, eventually breaking out into alpine meadows filled with wildflowers.
+The vast majority of the hike takes place on a well-maintained trail that climbs through the forest, eventually breaking out into alpine meadows filled with wildflowers.
 Once in the alpine, the trail heads for the visually-impressive ridge of Mt.
 Timp.